highcharts/node-export-server/README.md

 - `--idleTimeout`: The duration, in milliseconds, after which an idle resource is destroyed (defaults to `30000`).
 - `--createRetryInterval`: The duration, in milliseconds, to wait before retrying the create process in case of a failure (defaults to `200`).
 - `--reaperInterval`: The duration, in milliseconds, after which the check for idle resources to destroy is triggered (defaults to `1000`).
-- `--poolBenchmarking`: Indicate whether to show statistics for the pool of resources or not (defaults to `false`).
+- `--poolBenchmarking`: Indicates whether to show statistics for the pool of resources or not (defaults to `false`).
 - `--logLevel`: The logging level to be used.
 Can be **0** - silent, **1** - error, **2** - warning, **3** - notice, **4** - verbose or **5** - benchmark (defaults to `4`).
 - `--logFile`: The name of a log file.
 The `logToFile` and `logDest` options also need to be set to enable file logging (defaults to `highcharts-export-server.log`).
 - `--logDest`: The path to store log files.
 The `logToFile` option also needs to be set to enable file logging (defaults to `log`).